khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/installation.md

 ### B. MacOS Installer

-Install the OpenBB Terminal on MacOS (Big Sur or later).
+Install the Finance Analysis on MacOS (Big Sur or later).
 There are two versions of the installers available for MacOS, Apple Silicon (M1) and Intel-based.
 Apple Silicon users will need to install Rosetta prior to installation.
 Install Rosetta from the command line:

 ```console
 softwareupdate --install-rosetta